With the economic crisis continuing on the one hand and the health system crumbling under the burden of rising COVID-19 cases on the other, unemployment is high and it will take a while for lost livelihoods to be rebuilt, especially given the fact that India was already facing an economic slowdown a

-# The experience of biometric authentication using electronic point of sale (ePoS) machines so far suggests that it results in exclusion of some of the most marginalised because of multiple reasons including network issues, authentication failure and so on.
+# The experience of biometric authentication using electronic point of sale (ePoS) machines so far suggests that it results in the exclusion of some of the most marginalised because of multiple reasons including network issues, authentication failure and so on.

-# Keeping these concerns aside for now, it must be noted that ONOC is definitely not a solution to the immediate crisis of hunger that continues in the aftermath of the lockdown.
+# Keeping these concerns aside, for now, it must be noted that ONOC is definitely not a solution to the immediate crisis of hunger that continues in the aftermath of the lockdown.